 At the end of June, NASA announced plans to send a drone called Dragonfly to Titan, one of Saturn’s moons.

-But really, it’s hard for most of us to get excited about such a smoggy world.
+It’s hard for most of us to get excited about such a smoggy world.

 Sure, orbital locking means that Saturn hangs in the sky all day and all night at certain locations there, but what’s the point, if you can’t see this spectacle through the yellow haze?